Carefully sharing your information can help you stay prepared and protected.

 Once you’ve decided who you’ll entrust with your information, it’s time to make sure you do so securely.
 You can start by creating a password-protected document explaining where your information and documents are stored and any specific actions that person should take in the event that you’re not able to do so yourself.
 This could include which bills to pay or who to reach out to, such as your financial advisor or estate attorney.

-To share passwords for your accounts, consider using a password manager site.
+To share account access information, consider using an online tool or password manager – your advisor may have suggested options.
 Don’t forget to include your passwords to all of your accounts and subscriptions, including social media networks like Facebook or Instagram.
-Another option to use instead or as a backup would be to save a hardcopy of your passwords in a safe deposit box requiring a key and in-person authentication in order to access it.
+An additional or backup option is to save a hardcopy of your passwords in a safe deposit box requiring a key and in-person authentication in order to access it.

 When going through the process of entrusting your personal information with someone, remember that you’re asking them to take on an important and emotional responsibility.
 Be sure to set aside some time to discuss all the details and your wishes in person, and make a plan to meet for this purpose every few years or whatever interval feels appropriate.